Christmas in Sanish

 These photos of Christmas in Sanish, North Dakota come from Staci Roe, who came upon them in a hospital rummage sale and saved them from the trash.
 They are from the estate of Marvin L Knapp and the photographer is unknown.
 Photos of the construction of the footings for Four Bears Bridge were in the same collection.

-These photos were taken around sixty-five years ago, which means all but the youngest of the people in these photos have passed on, but on the off-chance you recognize anyone in these photos, we’d love to hear from you in the comments below.
+These photos were taken almost seven decades ago, which means all but the youngest of the people in these photos have passed on, but on the off-chance you recognize anyone in these photos, we’d love to hear from you in the comments below.

-Look closely and you can see Santa Claus on the left, surrounded by the townsfolk of Sanish.
+Sanish, North Dakota, a town on the banks of the Missouri River, would be gone soon after these photos were taken.
+The Garrison Dam turned this part of the Missouri River Valley into a reservoir, Lake Sakakawea, and Sanish would disappear beneath the waves.
+Look closely and you can see Santa Claus on the left in the photo above, surrounded by the townsfolk of Sanish.
 Perhaps Santa felt a duty to pay some extra special attention to folks who would be saying goodbye to their homes in just a few short years.

 The distinctive counter in this photo can also be seen in the photo of the cigar stand below, but it’s unclear whether the establishment in these two photos is the same place as the bar shown above.